attainu/python-project-adrish-biswas-au9/README.md

 ##### Step 4

-- Then,you will see the following options
+  Then,you will see the following options

+    Options:
     --set-threshold                  sets the threshold value for the emergency sms updates --set-interval                   sets the interval for daily updates --set-duration                   sets the duration value for the emergency sms updates --set-destination                sets the destination app for daily updates --set-message-bunch              sets the number of messages to be bunched at an interval --help                           print this help and exit

 ##### Guide for Command Line:

 > Run the below mentioned appropriate commands for the Target Applications,in the Terminal.

---set-threshold                  sets the threshold value(in rupees) for the emergency sms updates; notice we
-                                 don't provide any options to the user here; the emergency notifications will be as a sms.
+    --set-threshold                  sets the threshold value(in rupees) for the emergency sms updates; notice we don't provide any options to the user here; the emergency notifications will be as a sms.

     --set-interval                   sets the interval(sec) for daily updates (by daily we mean email/telegram updates.)

     --set-duration                   sets the duration value(sec) for the entire script/program.

---set-destination                sets the destination app(in words) for the daily updates; we provide two options
-                                 telegram or email; user can choose either one. enter 'email_update' for email or 'telegram_update' for telegram.
+    --set-destination                sets the destination app(in words) for the daily updates; we provide two options telegram or email; user can choose either one enter 'email_update' for email or 'telegram_update' for telegram.

     --set-message-bunch              sets the number of messages to be bunched between an interval.

 ## Target Applications: